-If the scientist co-PI is selected for the QuickStart program, the team will assist them in identifying pathways to identifying and reaching out to potential community co-PIs to work with.
-Additionally, we will make introductions to community members if we know of potential candidates.
-The QuickStart team cannot promise that the scientist co-PI will be able to find a partner in advance of starting the program, however all reasonable efforts will be made to do this.
+If the applicant is selected for QuickStart TA to find a partner, the QuickStart staff will assist them in identifying and reaching out to potential partners to work with.
+Additionally, we will make introductions to potential partners if we know of candidates.
+The QuickStart team cannot promise that the applicant will be able to find a partner in advance of starting the program, however all reasonable efforts will be made to facilitate a match.

-You complete application (excluding letters of reference and resumes) should not exceed six pages.
+Your complete application (excluding letters of reference and resumes) should not exceed six pages.
 A downloadable word version of this is also available on the QuickStart webpage: http://cbcrp.org/funding-opportunities/crc/quick-start-training.html